patternfly/training-scenarios/react-charts/area-chart/step6.md

 Set the position for the `legendData` so that it behaves as expected when added in step 6 (there will still be no visible changes yet).

 The `legendPosition` property specifies whether the legend is rendered on the bottom or right of the chart.
-It should look like the following:
+It should look like this:

 <pre class="file" data-target="clipboard">
 legendPosition=&quot;right&quot;